yo-yo-yo-jbo/linux_pwn_intro/README.md

 ## What happened
 As I "gently" hinted, the `gets` function is the one doing all the harm.
 Note that `gets` does not get the target buffer length as an input.
 As a result, `gets` is condidered *highly* dangerous as one can simply write more bytes than intended, and this is all it takes here.
-In our example, the buffer size is `20` bytes, but we wrote `64` bytes instead!
+In our example, the buffer size is `20` bytes, but we wrote `64` bytes instead
+The ability to override a buffer beyond the intended length is called a `buffer overflow`, and in our case - the buffer lives on the stack.
 This raises the question - what happens "beyond" the 20 bytes of the `name` variable?

 ### The stack
 In most modern architectures, local variables are saved in a special memory region called "the stack".
 Actually, there's one stack per-thread, but we're dealing with a single-threaded process so the name *the* stack is justified.